Atlanta Nights: Preparation

 In retaliation, a group of science fiction and fantasy authors under the direction of James D. Macdonald collaborated on a deliberately low-quality work, complete with obvious grammatical errors, nonsensical passages, and a complete lack of a coherent plot.
 The effort was partly inspired by another collaborative "hoax" work, Naked Came the Stranger, as the working title of Atlanta Nights was Naked Came the Badfic.

 The distinctive flaws of Atlanta Nights include nonidentical chapters written by two different authors from the same segment of outline (13 and 15), a missing chapter (21), two chapters that are word-for-word identical (4 and 17), two different chapters with the same chapter number (12 and 12), and a chapter "written" by a computer program that generated random text based on patterns found in the previous chapters (34).
 Characters change gender and race; they die and reappear without explanation.
 Spelling and grammar are nonstandard and the formatting is inconsistent.
 The initials of characters who were named in the book spelled out the phrase "PublishAmerica is a vanity press."

 Under Macdonald's direction, the denouement, which takes place in the middle of the book, revealed that all the previous events of the plot had been a dream, although the book continues for several more chapters.

 Submission

 The completed manuscript was offered to PublishAmerica by an unrevealed person not usually associated with fiction.
 The manuscript was accepted for publication on December 7, 2004.
 The hoaxers reviewed the contract with legal counsel, and made the decision not to carry the hoax through to actually publishing the book.

-On January 23, 2005, the authors publicly revealed the hoax, and PublishAmerica retracted its acceptance the following day, stating that after "further review" the novel failed to meet their standards.
+On January 23, 2005, the authors publicly revealed the hoax.
+PublishAmerica retracted its acceptance the following day, stating that after "further review" the novel failed to meet their standards.